How to enable Bluetooth on Windows 11

 4. (Optional) Turn off the Bluetooth toggle switch to disable the feature.

-Turn on Bluetooth shortcut on Windows 11
+Enable Bluetooth on Windows 11 from Quick Settings

 To enable Bluetooth quickly with the Quick Settings shortcut on Windows 11, use these steps: